100% Film & Television Quality Control & Post

 f.
 Is Run Time Correct?

-The Third step is to Watch the entire program and note any/all problems that occur in program on QC report.
+The Third step is to watch and listen to the entire program and note any/all problems that occur in program on QC report.
 We use a rating system from 1 to 3 to determine the severity of problem the ratings are as follows.

 1. Minor Problem, no fix needed, Just calling attention to what is there.